 If a disagreement arises as to what is, or is not, a fair extension of time, the self help dispute procedures in the building contract should be used to resolve the matter before resorting to costly litigation before tribunals and courts.

-Provides access to building and construction contract counsel, lawyers and specialist consultants to assist with money claims, time claims and dispute procedures for owners, builders and developers.
+Provides access to building and construction contract lawyers who use defensive strategies to avoid disputes arising from variation claims, extension of time claims, defect and other claims for owners, builders and developers.
 Try our Building Contract "Health Check".
 Get a FREE initial 45 minute meeting with a barrister or lawyer.
 And coming soon, BuilDocs interactive documents to help you manage your building contract and be dispute ready.
 We deal with HIA, Master Builders and other industry standard contract forms.